Brachiaria brizantha

 What traditional systems uses this plant?

-This plant, known as signal grass, has historically been utilized in tropical and subtropical regions primarily as a high-quality forage for grazing livestock such as cattle and sheep.
+This plant, known commonly as Signalgrass, has been utilized historically in tropical and subtropical regions primarily as a robust forage crop for grazing livestock.

 Evidence Level: ★☆☆☆☆